IBM/dap-blueprint/Deploy.md

 An end user can send a REST API request to DAP Blueprint through a DAP frontend (e.g., bitcoin wallet like Electrum).
 You can use our [DAP CLI](#dap-cli) or [modified version of Electrum](#electrum) as the frontend.
 The followings describe how the REST API request from the frontend is processed in DAP Blueprint.

 1. The transaction proposer is the endpoing for REST API requests from a DAP frontend.
-It authenticates a user with userid and password through Red Hat Single Sign-On (RHSSO).
+It authenticates a user with a userid and a password through Red Hat Single Sign-On (RHSSO).
 If the user is authorized by RHSSO, a bearer token is sent back to the DAP frontend.
 Other REST APIs in the transaction proposer can be called by using the bearer token.
 Transaction-proposer REST APIs can be found [here](https://ibm.github.io/dap-blueprint/).
 In addition, you can enable two-facator authentication in RHSSO.
 When the two-factor authentication is enabled, you can obtaine an one-time passcode through Google Authenticator or FreeOTP Authenticator.

-1. The transaction proposer enqueues a request in a transaction queue on Hyper Protect DBaaS.
+2. The transaction proposer enqueues a request in a transaction queue which is a MongoDB server running on a Hyper Protect Virtual Server (HPVS) instance.

-1. Authorization, fraud-detection, and transaction-approval policy services dequeues a request from a transaction queue.
-Each policy service signs the request by using its own private key through Hyper Protect Crypto Service if the request satisfies pre-defined rules or models, and then enqueues the signed request in the transaction queue.
+3. Authorization, fraud-detection, and transaction-approval policy services dequeues a request from a transaction queue.
+Each policy service signs the request by using its own private key through Hyper Protect Crypto Service (HPCS) if the request satisfies pre-defined rules or models, and then enqueues the signed request in the transaction queue.

    - **Authentication policy service**: We implemented simple rules described [here](Authorization-Policy.md).
 When the request requires human approvals, the authentication policy service sends approval requests to approvers (sends e-mails to a [mailtrap](https://mailtrap.io/) account).
 Each approver can approve or reject the request through a Red Hat Process Automation Manager server which runs beside the authorization policy service.
 He/she can can overview a transaction in an approval request such as an amount to be sent.
 Further, he/she can obtain the details of the transaction through [REST APIs](https://ibm.github.io/dap-blueprint/).
    - **Fraud-detection policy service**: We implemented simple two rules.
 One of them rejects a transaction from a user who initiated transactions more than a threshold.
 The other rule rejects a transaction that tries to send bitcoins to an address that is used in the past.